uvaai/ml1/50 week5/10 Linear Algebra/content.md

-# Linear Algebra & Gaussian Distribution
+# Linear Algebra & the Gaussian Distribution

 Writing complex linear models actually becomes easier when you can use vectors and matrices, so they will be main topic of the SOWISO module for this week.
 In